 woman looking forward flossing her teeth

-Gingivitis Treatment – Next Steps
+Gingivitis Prevention - Next Steps

 The case for good dental hygiene cannot be overstated when it comes to treating gingivitis.
 Regular brushing with a toothpaste such as parodontax™ Complete Protection and regular visits to your dentist and hygienist will be money and time well spent when it comes to reversing and preventing gingivitis.